Dec 28, 2014

 with track listing on the right-hand side

 About three decades ago, like many hardcore fans, I was also the one who was disappointed at the first glance of the track listing of LIVE 1975/85.
-I well remember that sometime September or October 1986, at an import record shop frequently visited back then, I stood straight and stiff in front of the huge poster on the wall that announces the forthcoming release of the 5-LP box set, checking thrice, forth, or even fifth, the complete 40-live tracks on the album.
+I well remember that sometime in September or October 1986, at an import record shop frequently visited back then, I stood straight and stiff in front of the huge poster on the wall that announced the forthcoming release of the 5-LP box set, checking thrice, fourth, or even fifth, the complete 40-live tracks on the album.
 Despite repeated attempts, I was not able to find on the list, from my viewpoint, what should have been included in the extraordinarily anticipated live album.

 One of the legendary bootlegs ...